clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/joining-a-live-stream-in-clowdr.md

 To join a live-stream in Clowdr, please follow these three stages, starting at the latest the day before your event.

+### Top tips

+1. **When you're live, _you're live._**

+   Don't sit around waiting for the audience to tell you - we've all watched this happen and there's no need.
+Clowdr's backstage makes it very clear when you are live.

+2. **Leave questions until you are live.**

+   When you see questions in the chat, and you're due to participate in a live Q&A, leave them unanswered so that you can answer them during the live event.
+If you answer the questions via chat, you'll have nothing to answer during the live-stream.

+3. **Use headphones and an external microphone.**

+   If the audience wanted to just see slides, they would ask for a PDF.
+In other words, the audience is here to listen to you!
+It really doesn't matter much if your camera is high quality or not.
+Audio is king in the world of online videos.
+If you sound bad, nobody will want to listen.
+So please, use headphones to avoid unwanted feedback and use an external microphone (even a $30 will do), not a built-in laptop mic.

 ### 1. Prepare in advance

 1. [**Log in (or sign up)**](https://app.clowdr.org)